1983–84 Port Vale F.C. season: Third Division

-The pre-season saw John McGrath pay Wigan Athletic £10,000 for Ireland international Eamonn O'Keefe.
-He also brought in three players on free transfers: Tommy Gore (Bury), Gary Pollard (Chesterfield), and Chris Pearce (Rochdale).
-The club reported record season ticket sales, however several players refused to sign new contracts.
+The pre-season saw John McGrath pay Wigan Athletic £10,000 for Ireland international forward Eamonn O'Keefe.
+He also brought in three players on free transfers: midfielder Tommy Gore (Bury), defender Gary Pollard (Chesterfield), and goalkeeper Chris Pearce (Rochdale).
+The club reported record season ticket sales, however, several players refused to sign new contracts.
 As a result, Barry Siddall, Russell Bromage, Geoff Hunter, and Terry Armstrong remained on weekly contracts.

 The season began with McGrath's new attacking tactics failing miserably, despite a 2–0 win over Bristol Rovers in the fourth game of the programme.
+Steve Fox asked to be dropped, and Wayne Cegielski ended up on crutches with an Achilles tendon injury.
 Fifteen league games without a win followed, keeping the club rooted at the foot of the table.
-The Sentinels Chris Harper commented that "Vale cannot go on being applauded off the park as entertaining losers."
+Notable results in the sequence included a "rip-roaring" 4–2 defeat at Wimbledon, their "worst performance of the season" in a 2–0 loss at Walsall, and a "dismal 3–0 defeat at Orient.
+The Sentinel's Chris Harper commented that "Vale cannot go on being applauded off the park as entertaining losers."
 Phil Sproson noted that the ongoing contract problems caused unrest in the camp.
 Siddall handed in his notice, whilst Bob Newton and £8,000 were traded to Chesterfield for the services of Martin Henderson.
 Bromage walked out on the club after they refused to give him a contract lasting beyond two years.
 On 31 October, McGrath had to use 41-year-old coach Alan Oakes in a 1–0 defeat to Plymouth Argyle.
+A first away points was gained with a 1–1 draw at Exeter City on 5 November.
 Chairman Jim Lloyd then blocked McGrath's attempt to sign defender Ken Fogarty, showing how little confidence the board had in their manager.
 McGrath complained in the media, only to be 'gagged', instructed only to speak to the media on team affairs.
 Supporters began organizing demonstrations against Lloyd, and in favour of McGrath.

-In November Siddall and Bromage returned to sign new contracts.
-Steve Fox was suspended by the club for a fortnight after he refused to play in defence, and on 26 November Burnley thrashed Vale 7–0 at Turf Moor in front of Granada TV cameras.
+On 12 November, Vale lost 3–1 at home to third-placed Oxford United.
+Siddall and Bromage returned to sign new contracts.
+Steve Fox was suspended by the club for a fortnight after he refused to play in defence, and on 26 November Burnley thrashed Vale 7–0 at Turf Moor in front of Granada TV cameras; Kevin Reeves scored a hat-trick as Burnley led by six goals at half-time.
 Starting December nine points adrift of safety, paying the third-highest wage bill in the division (£9,000 a week), and home gate receipts down to around £3,000, McGrath was suspended on full pay.
 The club received a flood of letters in protest, 'some just abusive', but McGrath left permanently after being compensated financially.
+On 3 December, Vale fell to a defeat to Gillingham, Terry Cochrane scoring the only goal of the game less than a minute from the start.